Deep Blue (Louise Patricia Crane album): Release

 For the release of the album, Crane started her own record label, Peculiar Doll Records, with distribution and marketing handled by Bad Omen Records via Plastic Head Music Distribution Ltd.

 The album was released on 15 May 2020 on CD (PECUL001CD), 180g black vinyl (PECUL001), Bandcamp/official store exclusive 180g blue vinyl (PECUL001) and on digital platforms.

 On 3 August 2020, a Bandcamp/official store exclusive on 180g "Snake Oil" Serpent Green vinyl (PECUL001) was released.

 Vinyl records of the album bought through Bandcamp and the official website store included a set of eight exclusive art cards.
 A limited deluxe edition boxed set of the album, each including one randomly selected original song painting, the 180g black vinyl record and set of signed art cards was also sold via Bandcamp only.

 The front cover is a photograph taken by Irish artist Jim Fitzpatrick.

-Reception

-Critical response
+Critical reception

 On its release, reviews were full of praise for the album.
 Prog Magazine said that the album is "Unique, immersive and captivating" adding "this is an exceptional debut", with reviewer Dom Lawson proclaiming "The new queen of psychedelic prog has arrived".
 HRH Magazine said that "It will transport you on a journey that you just may not want to come back from", and that Crane has "obvious writing and vocal talents".

 Internationally the album was well received, with Rock Hard Magazine and Orkus Magazine both giving Deep Blue favourable reviews.

 In the United Kingdom, the album entered the Official Rock & Metal Albums Chart at number 8, and the Official Independent Albums Chart at number 20.

 At the end of 2020, Deep Blue was chosen as one of Prog Magazine's Critics' Choice Top 20 Albums of the Year, featuring at number 20.